Pash3nlee/HackTheBox/Easy/Academy.md

 Admin.php looks like login.php

-No ideas, let's check source code of pages login.php, admin.php and register.php.
+No ideas, let's check source code of pages *login.php, admin.php and register.php*.
 And find interesting hidden string win roleid.

 I think this is related to the permission, how a user going to treat is based on the roleid.